 I work for a company that make kit and costume for events.
 This does mean that whatever event I’m going to the commissioned work takes priority over the stuff that’s for us.
 I can make good costume/kit, but apparently not for myself.
 Good kit should have context.
 It’s better to be wearing a red cloak because your group wear red cloaks, because your colours are red, or because your clothes are red themed than because you found red wool cheap at the fabric shop.
 Logos, badges etc can be repeated throughout costume bringing it together and providing coherency.

 I tend to make cotton and linen t-tunics and wear either baggy cotton trousers or leggings for a base layer.
-Neither of these are particularly expensive and it means I have have enough to be warm and comfortable all weekend.
-In the same way that I’d recommend everyone who wants to fight has a good basic weapon I’d recommend that everyone has a good base layer or eight.
-I also wear the baggy cotton trousers a lot for everyday stuff.
-To be fair, I make the trousers for everyday stuff and then fail to change out of them for LRP.
-This is why some of them have dinosaurs on them.
+Neither of these are particularly expensive and it means I have enough to be warm and comfortable all weekend.
+In the same way that I’d recommend everyone who wants to fight has a good basic weapon, I’d recommend that everyone has a good base layer or eight.
+I also wear baggy cotton trousers a lot for everyday clothes.
+Although to be fair, I make the trousers for everyday stuff and then fail to change out of them for LRP.

 It’s all very well having good intentions based on kit.
 It’s a bit pointless if, like me, you can never actually get the stuff you want made.
-I’m also sad that with my one successful attempt at making decent kit I didn’t actually manage to get any photos of me wearing it.
-This is why there isn’t one included here, and you get whichever image Charlotte finds instead.
-Sorry.
-(Ed. – found a picture of you in kit rather than dinosaur trousers.
-Winning.)
+I’m also sad that with my one successful attempt at making decent kit I didn’t actually manage to get any photos of me wearing it, which is why there isn’t one included here!